Today's Top Gainer

 Where required, the Company uses litigation as an appropriate measure to protect its interests in regulatory issues.

-4. Ability to finance projects at competitive rates: I: Infrastructure players, given the nature of the sector, carry relatively higher debt levels.
+4. Ability to finance projects at competitive rates: Infrastructure players, given the nature of the sector, carry relatively higher debt levels.
 Under adverse market conditions, this could inhibit our ability to raise more funds at competitive rates for further growth.
-We are continuously exploring innovative means to finance/refinance our projects with the aim to reduce the overall interest cost.
-For example, we are exploring and implementing the options of refinancing through bond issue, takeout finance, ECB loans (where we have a natural hedge to reduce the forex exposure) etc., wherever possible at competitive rates.
+We are continuously exploring innovative means to finance/refinance our projects including refinancing through bond issue, takeout finance, ECB loans (where we have a natural hedge to reduce the forex exposure) etc., wherever possible at competitive rates.

 5. Credit Risk:

-Our airport business is exposed to credit risks of our airline customers and non-aero services customers, due to which collection of receivables could be at risk.
+Our airport business continues to be exposed to credit risks of our airline customers and non-aero services customers.
+Collection of receivables from a distressed airline may be at risk.
+We have proactively implemented strategies to mitigate the same.

-6. Interest Rate Risk: Recent macroeconomic trends on account of rising oil prices may adversely impact interest rates.
+6. Interest Rate Risk: Recent macroeconomic trends on account of volatile oil prices may adversely impact interest rates.
 Any increase in interest rate may adversely affect our profitability.
 We are continuously exploring and implementing innovative means of financing/refinancing our existing loan with the aim of reducing our interest costs.
-Also, with the divestments of some of our assets, we also aim to reduce our debt exposure and thereby the interest cost.
+Also, with the divestments of some of our assets and capital raise exercises, we also aim to reduce our debt exposure and thereby the interest cost.

 7. Foreign Currency Exchange Rate Risk: We are exposed to the vagaries of exchange rate risk, as we have some expenditure in foreign currencies for procurement of project equipment, but a majority of revenues are in Indian Rupee (though Airports and other international assets earn some foreign currency).
 We have in place a mechanism of having regular review of our foreign exchange exposures including the sensitivity of our financials to the movements in exchange rate.
 However, we hedge our exposures and keep rolling them as part of a robust foreign exchange risk management policy which is reviewed regularly.

-8. Cyber Security Risk: The Group has so far protected itself well from malicious hacking of its internet-based business operations.
-However, with hacking becoming increasingly sophisticated, the Groups businesses in airport sector remain vulnerable to hacking.
-It has become a top priority for the Group to enhance the safety and security of its IT-based operations, for which it plans to deploy best-in-class resources.
+8. Cyber Security Risk: As hacking becomes increasingly sophisticated, the Groups businesses in airport sector remain vulnerable to hacking.
+It has become a top priority for the Group to enhance the safety and security of its IT-based operations, for which it plans to deploy best- in-class resources.
 The Company has instituted processes to assess its vulnerability to cyber security risks and initiated actions to mitigate emerging risks.
 This will be an ongoing exercise.

-While coal-based, gas-based and hydro-power still provide the bulk of generated power in the country, solar energy is fast gaining acceptance as the preferred mode of power generation.
-The Group has energy assets that are impacted in the immediate term by the boom in solar-panel based power generation though these assets would prove to be competitive in long run.
+Solar energy technology, for instance, is advancing rapidly in efficiency, reliability and cost.
+A decade ago its viability was questionable.
+But today, it is gaining acceptance as the preferred mode of power generation, thus putting coal-based, gas-based and hydro-power based energy sources to scrutiny.
+The Group has energy assets that are impacted in the immediate term by the boom in solar-panel based power generation though these assets could prove to be competitive only in long run.

 We also have mechanisms in place to ensure that we understand our competitive position while making bid-related decisions, and ensure that the criteria for financial returns remain the key consideration in any bidding activity.